 Pixels on Subject – Advantage V3.

 For people looking to buy either a Nikon 1 V2 or V3 specifically to shoot birds in flight with a 1 Nikon CX 70-300 mm f/4.5-5.6 zoom lens, the Nikon 1 V2 is a better choice in my experience.
 Continuous auto-focus is quicker and more reliable and the 15 frames-per-second AF-C shooting rate is solid and effective.
 Low light performance is a bit better than that of the V3.
+In addition, since the Nikon 1 V2 uses SD cards rather than micro-SD, faster cards can be used.

 That’s not to say that the Nikon 1 V3 cannot be a very good camera to shoot birds in flight.
 It can be very effective, but the camera is finicky with auto-focus performance, requiring some adjustments to shooting technique which can take some time to develop.
 The V2 on the other hand feels like an old, reliable friend that isn’t so moody.